KOlofinmoyin/mixed-messages/README.md

 3. The CLI tool will find corresponding component messages and construct a doodle card for you.

 ## Usage:
-Every time a user runs the program, they get a new, randomized output i.e. *like an astrology generator, inspirational message, or nonsensical jokes*.
+Every time a user runs the program, they get a new, randomized output i.e. *fun doodle messages for the [`Doodle-buzz`] (https://www.amazon.co.uk/Professor-Puzzle-Doodle-Buzz-Quiz/dp/B07JN8KDDM) board game*.

 ### Loading sample doodle cards for <br>
 **who:**<br>